inverse-inc/packetfence/go/README.md

 In order to build the caddy HTTP service:

 ```
-# make pfcaddy
+# make pfhttpd
-# mv pfcaddy /usr/local/pf/bin/
+# mv pfhttpd /usr/local/pf/bin/
 ```

 ## Creating a service

-Once you've built pfcaddy, you can use a Caddyfile to load your middleware and bind it on a specific port:
+Once you've built pfhttpd, you can use a Caddyfile to load your middleware and bind it on a specific port:

 ```
 localhost:1234 {